gamefreakcabe/solomons-arboretum/docs/sotc/index.md

 ## Summary

-Embark on anthology of non-sequential stories following those that were most affected by "men of renown" across the vast ocean of the galaxy.
+An anthology of non-sequential fictional stories.
+Embark on adventures following individuals most affected by "men of renown" across the vast expanse of the galaxy.
+Each short story takes place in a critical moment or knowledge of critical events in the chronicles to these exceptional entities.

 ### The Shadow One and the Prisoner